 Located on the National Register of Historic Places, Chelsea’s Hogue House, built in 1912, was the first Sears & Roebuck home to be constructed in Oklahoma.

-Part of the original Route 66 alignment, this historic 123-foot bridge is the only unaltered bridge left in Oklahoma today.
-While it is no longer drivable, visitors can walk along this incredible piece of Oklahoma and Route 66 history.
+Part of the original Route 66 alignment, the historic 123-foot Pryor Creek Bridge is the only unaltered “pratt through truss” bridge left in Oklahoma today.
+The Pryor Creek Bridge was built in 1926.
+Travelers along the Mother Road drove along this bridge from 1926 to 1932, when a new alignment of Route 66 bypassed the bridge.
+Visitors can walk or drive along this incredible piece of Oklahoma and Route 66 history.

 Take a trip under Route 66!
 Walk through one of the only open underpasses on the Oklahoma stretch of the Mother Road while taking in bits of Route 66 and Chelsea history.
 A mural pays tribute to historical elements of Chelsea, from a 1930s gas station to the Hogue House, and guests are invited to sign the mural to document their visit.